caputocode/concrete-jungle-api-app/README.md

 Google Map/Places was used to provide JS code for the map.

 ## Media

-The photos used in this site were obtained from Unsplash and Pexel websites which provide free to use images.
+The photos used in this site were obtained from <a href="https://unsplash.com/">Unsplash</a> and <a href="https://www.pexels.com/">Pexels</a> websites which provide free to use images.

 ## Acknowledgements